 AsktheEU.org is designed for public requests.
 All responses that we receive are automatically published on the website for anyone to read.

-Sorry, but no. AsktheEU.org is an archive of requests made through the site, and does not try to be an archive of all FOI requests.
-We do not support uploading other requests because we cannot verify that the responses actually came from an EU body.
+AsktheEU.org is an archive of requests made through the site, and does not aim to be an archive of all requests.
+One of the reasons we do not support uploading of other requests is that we cannot verify that the responses actually came from an EU body.

 If you want to make the response public, you would need to make the same request again via AskTheEU.org.